NEWS

 Representative Image Source: Getty Images | Monkeybusinessimages

-Wrinkled with creases, the paper tells the story of all the memories Jonathan spent with his dad, and how much they loved each other.
-“I wanted to start by letting you know how much I love you and how proud I am of all your accomplishments,” his dad wrote, addressing Jonathan, who is currently a PhD student.
+Wrinkled with creases, the paper holds the weight of memories Jonathan shared with his father and the deep love they had for each other.
+“I wanted to start by letting you know how much I love you and how proud I am of all your accomplishments,” his father wrote.
+Now a PhD student, Jonathan cherishes these words more than ever.
 “Your accomplishments exceeded my expectations, and regardless of what obstacles arise in your life, I want you to keep focused on accomplishing your goals and making us proud.”

 The poignant letter continued with his dad inspiring Jonathan to stay focused and be courageous.
 “I know it must be very difficult for you to stay focused while you’re seeing me struggle through my illness.
 I am very proud of your strength and courage in helping me deal with my illness and being able to stay focused on your studies at the same time.
 Even if I am not here at some point, I want you to continue to be strong and courageous and to help your mother get through this.
 Even if I am not here, I will always be in your heart and watching over you.”